zirafa/inkscape-hatch-patterns/README.md

 cp paint/HatchPatterns.svg ~/Library/Application Support/org.inkscape.Inkscape/config/inkscape/paint/
 ```

-Then reload inkscape.
+Then reload Inkscape.
 The hatches are available from the Object > Paint Servers menu under the name "Hatch Patterns" (as from the <title> in `paint/HatchPatterns.svg`).
 They should also show up under the Fill/Stroke menu.